yashmadan123/mslearn-openai/Instructions/Labs/05-generate-images.md

    >**Note:** DALL-E 3 models are only available in Azure OpenAI service resources in the **East US** and **Sweden Central** regions.

+  * Under "Network" select the type as "default vaule"
+  * Under "Tags" dont select any values
+  * Under "Review+submit" review the values and click on create.

 4. Wait for deployment to complete.
 Then go to the deployed Azure OpenAI resource in the Azure portal.

 5. To capture the Keys and Endpoints values, on **openai-<inject key="DeploymentID" enableCopy="false"></inject>** blade: